- What words are high frequency words?

 ✔️ Four, pretty, work, the, wash, was, nose, boys, together, laugh.

-By making learning fun, your child will be much more willing to spend time on practising high frequency words.
+By making learning fun, your child will be much more willing to spend time practising high-frequency words.
 Repetition is key to learning these words so offer your child a variety of games and learning methods to get the fastest and best results.

 Another way to teach them is using online games.

-There are literally hundreds of high frequency word games online.
-They target different learning levels, come in a multitude of colours and types of games.
+There are literally hundreds of high-frequency word games online.
+They target different learning levels, and come in a multitude of colours and types of games.
 Try various games to see what your child prefers and mix them up so they don’t get bored.

 How do you play games with sight words?

 👀 Sight word games work in exactly the same way as high-frequency word games.
 You can use the games we mentioned above (tumbling tower, memory, bingo) or think outside the box.
 Your main aim is repetition, repetition, repetition.

 Whichever game is the flavour of the month with your child, try and incorporate the target words into that.

 You’ll find lots of great online games for practising sight words.
 Most are simple but effective, mimicking favourite classics like bingo or memory.
 There are also more difficult games where kids need to listen to a sight word and then spell it out. 🔤